-HIV infections (Human Immunodeficiency Virus) increase in Brazil; 54% of people with HIV (Human Immunodeficiency Virus) on the planet do not know they are carriers, but more than half of those infected are unaware of thismore than half of those infected are unaware of this
+Infections by HIV (Human Immunodeficiency Virus) increase in Brazil; 54% of people with HIV (Human Immunodeficiency Virus) on the planet do not know they are carriers, but more than half of those infected are unaware of thismore than half of those infected are unaware of this

 UNAIDS revealed in 2014 that HIV infections (Human Immunodeficiency Virus) in Brazil grew 11% between the years of 2005 and 2013

-Countries close to Brazil were able to reduce the rate of infections in an expressive way and Brazil, considered as a "model in the treatment and prevention of AIDS"
+Countries neighboring Brazil have been able to significantly reduce the rate of infections and Brazil, regarded as a “model in the treatment and prevention of AIDS"

 At a planetary level the scary data is that 54% of peoplethe scary data is that 54% of people infected all over the world are not aware of this!